0xZhangKe/KRouter/README.md

 # KRouter
 Find interface implementation by uri string.

+For Kotlin module to module communication.

-The main purpose is to open the compose page from other modules(e.g. [Voyager](https://voyager.adriel.cafe/navigation)).
+The main purpose is to open the compose screen from other modules(e.g. [Voyager](https://voyager.adriel.cafe/navigation)).

 # Usage
 First, define a interface.